yix/wg-busy/README.md

 ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=flat&logo=docker&logoColor=white)
 [![Build and Push Multi-Arch Image](https://github.com/yix/wg-busy/actions/workflows/build-and-push.yaml/badge.svg)](https://github.com/yix/wg-busy/actions/workflows/build-and-push.yaml)

+> [!NOTE]
+> **WG-Busy is in early development.** Features may be incomplete, rough around the edges, or behave unexpectedly in certain environments.
+If you run into any issues or have ideas for improvement, please [open an issue](https://github.com/yix/wg-busy/issues) — feedback is very much appreciated and helps shape the project.

 ## Features

 - **Geek Friendly**: Single Go binary, no complex dependencies.
 Uses `htmx` and `pico.css` for a fast, lightweight UI.